Royal Pavilion Estate

 We're also looking at the future management of the Royal Pavilion and Museums.

 A phased approach to delivering the Royal Pavilion Estate vision

 As this is a major project, it has been divided into three phases.

-Phase one is a major refurbishment of the nationally important Corn Exchange and Studio Theatre, alongside essential conservation work.
+Phase one is now in progress.
+It includes a major refurbishment of the nationally important Corn Exchange and Studio Theatre, alongside essential conservation work.